 - A revenue deficit occurs when realized net income is less than the projected net income.
 This happens when the actual amount of revenue and/or the actual amount of expenditures do not correspond with budgeted revenue and expenditures.

 - Revenue deficit is the gap between the consumption expenditure (revenue expenditure) of the Government (Union or the State) and its current revenues (revenue receipts).
 It also indicates the extent to which the government has borrowed to finance the current expenditure.

-- Examples of revenue expenditure are Interest Payments and Servicing of Debt, Pensions and expenditure on Grants-in-Aid and contributions to States and Union Territories.
-Even though some of these grants may be used for creation of assets, all grants given by the Union Government to State Governments/Union Territories and other entities are also treated as revenue expenditure.
+- Examples of revenue expenditure are Interest Payments and Servicing of Debt, Pensions, and expenditure on Grants-in-Aid and contributions to States and Union Territories.
+Even though some of these grants may be used for the creation of assets, all grants are given by the Union Government to State Governments/Union Territories and other entities are also treated as revenue expenditure.

 3. Fiscal Prudence